3 Most Common Ford Maverick Problems Reported by Real Owners

 A 2022 Ford Maverick | Ford

-Impacting another 100,689 units was the risk of an engine compartment fire for Maverick vehicles equipped with the 2.5L HEV or PHEV engines.
+Impacting another 100,689 units was the risk of an engine compartment fire for Maverick vehicles with 2.5L HEV or PHEV engines.
 This recall also affected Ford Escape and Lincoln Corsair SUVs.
 Another recall relates to the trailer brakes and an improperly attached rear seatbelt.

 Drivers can use the Vehicle Identification Number (VIN) lookup tool to ensure no recalls on a particular car, truck, or SUV.
 If you have an issue, you can also report it to the NHTSA, as these other drivers have done.
 The National Highway Traffic Safety Administration still gave the 2022 Ford Maverick a four-star safety rating and high scores on its crashworthiness tests.